AnalyticsForPleasure/AnalyticsForPleasure.github.io/_posts/2024-03-23-post_A_B_testing.md

 **We find that there are 90,189 unique user IDs in our dataset ( The entire dataset)**

-Moving on to the next column, **"sum_gamerounds"**, we aim to understand the gaming activity of each user.
+Moving on to the next column, **"sum_gamerounds"**. we aim to understand the gaming activity of each user.
 Specifically, we want to determine:

 >* The number of users who never played the game.